ossvahid/react-native-simple-toast/README.md

 ````

 <h5>
-don't forget star and pull request if you like this.
+don't forget star and fork if you like this.
 <br>
 good luck
 </h5>